Office: Ritchie School of Engineering and Computer Science

 Why study engineering at the University of Denver?

-All laboratories in the Department contain state-of-the-art equipment and software to support basic and applied research in hardware and software design, hardware/software interfacing, communications and signal processing, image processing, computer vision and pattern recognition, optoelectronics, power and energy systems, robotics, mechatronic systems, intelligent systems, unmanned systems, among other research areas.
+All laboratories in the Department contain state-of-the-art equipment and software to support basic and applied research in hardware and software design, hardware/software interfacing, communications and signal processing, image processing, computer vision and pattern recognition, optoelectronics, power and energy systems, robotics, mechatronic systems, intelligent systems, unmanned systems, and biosensing technologies, among other research areas.
 Small classes support our multi-disciplinary and real-time focus by providing close contact between students and faculty, which allows us to meet students’ individual career goals.

 Denver is a first-rate location for business, government and laboratory partnerships, and technology employment.
 The Colorado Front Range is consistently rated as one of the top high-tech areas in the country, and DU is located just minutes from the Denver Technological Center, the site of many top technology companies.
 The Department of Electrical and Computer Engineering is committed to active collaboration with these industry leaders.
 As a result, our students graduate with relevant research experience and a network of employment contacts in the technology sector that is second to none!